ccnlab/lvis/sims/lvis_cu3d100_te16deg_axon/README.md

 * Reduce Out->TEO on schedule

-* SynScale.TrgRange.Min = 0.5

-* Slower SynScale.ErrLrate

 * Slower lrate, lower contrast again.

-* Different params for top-down vs. forward prjns: less contrast, slower, etc: keep the error propagation channels open more to reduce positive feedback loops.

-* exclude back from synscale

-* More objects -- keep things more diverse.  random output patterns or go back to single units even.
+* didn't work: More objects -- keep things more diverse.  random output patterns or go back to single units even.

-* smaller topo-mapped pools that directly support combinatorial coding
+* done: smaller topo-mapped pools that directly support combinatorial coding -- not sure of effect

 * Experiment with just spacing out stimuli by some amount, instead of decay -- find equivalent delay -- decay still likely to be more efficient, but would be interesting.

-*